neutraltone/awesome-stock-resources/README.md

 A collection for SVG icon resources which can be used in your interface and website designs.

 * [Entypo](http://www.entypo.com/) - [:copyright:](https://creativecommons.org/licenses/by-sa/3.0/) Carefully crafted iconset by [Daniel Bruce](http://www.danielbruce.se/).
+* [Free Icons](https://www.iconshock.com/freeicons/) - A collection from all the open source icon collections available.
 * [Game Icons](http://game-icons.net/) - [:copyright:](https://creativecommons.org/licenses/by/3.0/) A growing collection of SVG icons aimed mostly at video games.
 * [Heroicons](https://heroicons.com/) - [:copyright:](https://opensource.org/licenses/MIT) Beautiful, free SVG icons from the makers of Tailwind CSS.
 * [Iconmonstr](https://iconmonstr.com/) - [:copyright:](https://iconmonstr.com/license/) A huge selection of icons in SVG and PNG format.